brian6484/CSKnowledge/Language/Java/thread abstraction.md

 computing sum = sum1+.. sum4.

 ## 2nd level of abstraction
 But making 4 loops is tedious and error- prone.
-We can use Java streams instead to **abstract** usage of threads as such:
+We can use Java streams and its parallel() method to process in parallel instead of rewriting every for loop and an **abstract** usage of threads as such:
 ```java
 sum = Arrays.stream(stats).parallel().sum();
 ```